 3. With the front pant legs, fold in half, press, and sew ¼’’ down.
 Press seam towards the center front.
 As another option, you could press the seam away from the center front.
 It depends on what you want.

 4. Fold the pocket facing outer edge under ½’’.
 Edgestitch it down to the pocket bag lining.
 Baste around the other areas to keep the facing secure.

 5. Fold the edge of the pocket bag facing ½’’, pin in place to the pocket bag lining.
 Edgestitch, then baste around the opposite edge.

 6. Sew center front together up until the notch.

 7. Set in your zipper.
-See our how to install a zipper post for the zipper process if needed!
+See how to install a fly zipper here for the zipper process if needed!

 8. Pin your pocket bag to the side front.
 Stitch, trim, and press down.
 You can topstitch the edge if you want to, but it’s not needed.